-See there?
-See how my life could have been totally different?
+Do you see how my life could have been totally different?
 Hindsight really is 20/20.

 This isn’t just a lesson for women, either.
 You aren’t getting off the hook here, guys.
-Women dress and behave like they do primarily because that's what they think YOU want.
+Women dress and behave they way they do primarily because they think that's what YOU want.
 Show them that you want something different.
-Show them that you want a woman who is virtuous, who strives for modesty, who lives to please God over man.
-I bet that if men changed the way they acted towards women, women’s behavior would also change.
-Just a thought.
+Show them that you want a virtuous woman, who strives for modesty, who lives to please God over any man.

 Seek better things.
 Seek Godly things.
 Seek honorable things.
 Don’t waste your life trying to conform to society.
 It’s much cooler to be different anyway.